 Every year, more than 670,000 inmates are released back into society.
 Convicted felons have to deal with copious problematic tasks in re-integrating into the society.
 In fact, many companies require background checks and might not desire to hire someone with a criminal past.
 It is due to the fact that employers may feel that convicted felons pose a threat to the other employees or cause them other troubles.
 Luckily, there are still many organizations providing convicts with grants so that they can easily pursue their own entrepreneurial endeavors.

 Importance of Looking for Business Grants

-Convicted felons have the right to get business licenses and run an own enterprise.
+Convicted felons have the right to get licenses and run an own enterprise.
 Nonetheless, no grants are set up to assist felons in doing their business.
-Therefore, what felons ought to do is to spend their time seeking for private funding opportunities for their entrepreneur.
+Therefore, what people ought to do is to spend their time seeking for private funding opportunities for their entrepreneur.

-Felons are treated the same as other citizens, and government grants are not established expressly for helping them. – (The Small Business Administration – SBA)
+Felons are treated the same as other citizens, and government grants are not established expressly for helping them. – (SBA)

 Applying for a Grants as a felon

 It is a fact that people do have a lot of inconvenience in searching and applying for grants once they are felons.
 Nevertheless, that cannot prevent convicts from getting their opportunities.
 The most important thing is to produce such strong and creative entrepreneurial ideas as well as a solid entrepreneurial plan.
 Besides, they need to demonstrate their solid business traits and a strong wish for better lives.
 Although there is still a stigma against felons, they may have a better opportunity persuading others into helping them to start a business than giving them a certain job.